🔼The name Artemis: Summary

 Artemis of Ephesus should be regarded as somewhat separate from the general Artemis cult because this one came with an image that had fallen from the sky (Acts 19:35).
 Some scholars nowadays assume that this item was a meteorite, but that's by no means certain.
 The whole phrase "fallen from the sky" is an interpretation of the word διοπετης (diopetes), which consists of Dios (the genitive of Zeus) and the verb πιπτω (pipto), meaning to fall.

 Since the word Dios may indeed come from the same root as the Latin diem, meaning day or daylight-sky, the image may have been a meteorite, but it may also have been an item (perhaps a mechanism?) somehow derived from the core definition of Zeus.
 How that would work is not immediately clear, but the idea of a God-derived image is obviously not foreign to the Bible (Genesis 1:27, Colossians 1:15).

 The name Artemis occurs 5 times in the New Testament; see full concordance.

 Some insist that the name Artemis stems from deep antiquity and means something utterly obscured to modern readers, even readers of 2000 years ago.
 To any Greek, the name Artemis would have surely sounded as if it came from the word αρταμης (artames), meaning safe and sound (according to Henry George Liddell, Robert Scott, An Intermediate Greek-English Lexicon).
 An obviously related word is αρταμια (artemia), meaning soundness or recovery.

-Since Artemis was venerated as the source of all things, she was probably not seen as a butcher, but rather as a Healer or else as the concept of Wholeness.
+Since Artemis was venerated as the source of all things, she was probably not seen as a butcher, but rather as a Healer or as Security.